 One advantage of this study is the introduction of cooling and heating rates as variables for glass transition temperature measurement for organic compounds.
 For BDS studies, the glass transition temperature of a compound is often deduced by measuring the sample at a few isothermal temperatures and fitting the curve of temperature and relaxation time in order to identify the temperature when relaxation time corresponds to 100 s.
 This traditional approach makes it difficult to directly compare the result with glass transition temperatures deduced from DSC studies with variable cooling rates.
-One of the advantages of our technique is that variable cooling rate measurements are performed on the thin film and the cooling rate dependent glass transition temperature of target species is determined.
+One of the advantages of our technique is that variable cooling rate measurements are taken on the thin film and the cooling-rate-dependent glass transition temperature of the target species is determined.

 The influence of cooling rate on glass transition temperature was carefully examined by repeating the glycerol experiment at two additional cooling rates.
-The resulting super-Arrhenius curve for each cooling rate is plotted against the Arrhenius lines of that cooling rate, as shown in Figure 8.
+The resulting super-Arrhenius curve for each cooling rate is plotted against the Arrhenius lines of that cooling rate, as shown in Fig. 8.
 As a compound remains in the supercooled liquid stage, the relaxation time is short enough that it is constantly in equilibrium with external perturbations, leading the super-Arrhenius region totally reversible so it should behave the same for all cooling rates.
-The super Arrhenius part of the data from all three different cooling rates all collapse into one single trend, indicating the data collected agree well with the theory.
-The super-Arrhenius curve in Equation (3) from Elmatad et al. (2009) is also plotted as the black dashed line and it also agrees well with our experimental results.
-As the cooling continues, the relaxation time gets longer until it cannot keep up with the external temperature change, leading to the compound falling out equilibrium and forming a glass.
-Therefore, a faster cooling rate often leads to a quick falling out of equilibrium and a higher glass transition temperature for the compounds studied, as demonstrated in Figure 8.
-Based on the intercept of the super-Arrhenius curve and the Arrhenius line, the glass transition temperatures for 5 K/min and 10 K/min cooling are determined to be $192 \pm 2$ K and $194 \pm 2$ K. For 2 K/min cooling, because an Arrhenius line does not appear within our range of measurement, the glass transition temperature will likely be lower than 189 K. This study reports an increase of 5 K or more in the glass transition of glycerol as the cooling rate changes from 2 K/min to 10 K/min.
+The super Arrhenius part of the data from all three different cooling rates all collapse into one single trend, indicating that the data collected agree well with the theory.
+The super-Arrhenius curve in Eq.
+(3) from Elmatad et al. (2009) is also plotted as the black dashed line and it also agrees well with our experimental results.
+As the cooling continues, the relaxation time gets longer until it cannot keep up with the external temperature change, leading to the compound falling out of equilibrium and forming a glass.
+Therefore, a faster cooling rate often leads to a quick falling out of equilibrium and a higher glass transition temperature for the compounds studied, as demonstrated in Fig. 8.
+Based on the intercept of the super-Arrhenius curve and the Arrhenius line, the glass transition temperatures for 5 and $10 \,\mathrm{K \, min^{-1}}$ cooling are determined to be 192 ± 2 and 194 ± 2 K. For 2 K min-1 cooling, because an Arrhenius line does not appear within our range of measurement, the glass transition temperature will likely be lower than 189 K. This study reports an increase of 5K or more in the glass transition of glycerol as the cooling rate changes from 2 to $10 \,\mathrm{K}\,\mathrm{min}^{-1}$.
 The reported increase in glass transition temperature during these cooling rates agrees with the behavior of sorbitol and fructose in another study performed by Simatos et al. (1996), which also measured the dependence of glass transition temperature on cooling rate with small organic molecules.